aqreed/solarpy/README.md

 The main purpose is to generate a **solar beam irradiance** (W/m2) prediction on:
 * **any plane**, thanks to the calculation of the solar vector in NED (North East Down) coordinates, suitable for its use in flight dynamics simulations...
-* **any place of the earth**, taking into account the solar time wrt the standard time, the latitude effect on solar azimuth and altitude as well as sunset/sunrise time and hour angle, etc.
+* **any place of the earth**, taking into account the solar time wrt the standard time, geometric altitude, the latitude influence on solar azimuth and solar altitude as well as sunset/sunrise time and hour angle, etc.
 * **any day of the year**, taking into account the variations of the extraterrestrial radiation, the equation of time, the declination, etc., throughout the year

 Solar [irradiance](https://en.wikipedia.org/wiki/Solar_irradiance) on the southern hemisphere on October 17, at sea-level 13.01UTC (plane pointing upwards)?